Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolCompanyAllowedDataLocation.md

 ```

 ## DESCRIPTION
-The **Get-MsolCompanyAllowedDataLocation** cmdlet can be used to retrieve all the current allowed data locations of a company from Azure Active Directory.
+The **Get-MsolCompanyAllowedDataLocation** cmdlet gets all the current allowed data locations of a company from Azure Active Directory.
-If a company has not opted in the multinational feature or has no allowed data locations, then the cmdlet will return an empty list.
+If a company has not opted in the multinational feature or has no allowed data locations, the cmdlet returns an empty list.

 ## EXAMPLES

-### Example 1:
+### Example 1: Get current allowed data locations
 ```
 PS C:\> Get-MsolCompanyAllowedDataLocation
 ```